I wrote! Reader NotesGo to section

 FAYER is sophisticated, contemporary, welcoming and always cheerful.

 We arrived in Madrid from Buenos Aires and want to continue touring the world.

-Fayer is located in the exclusive district of Chamberí, on Orfila Street.
-In the surroundings there are art galleries and offices, which ensures a lot of movement throughout the day.
-In addition to the innovative gastronomic proposal, the atmosphere of the place was also designed to provide the customer with a unique experience.
+Fayer is located in the exclusive district of Chamberí, on Calle Orfila.
+In the surrounding area there are art galleries and offices, which ensures a lot of movement throughout the day.
+In addition to the innovative gastronomic proposal, the setting of the place was also designed to provide the customer with a unique experience.

-Its owners explain that Israeli and Argentinean cuisine are not presented as a fusion, but as two alternatives in which the restaurant specializes.
+Its owners explain that Israeli and Argentine cuisines are not presented as a merger, but as two alternatives in which the restaurant specializes.

-Two historically very close cultures are found in a different, fresh, exotic and very Mediterranean menu to which are added the unmistakable cuts of argentinian grilled meat.
-The iconic dish you should not miss is Pastrón with bone, a spicy steer rib that takes more than 10 days to make.
+Two historically very close cultures are found in a different, fresh, exotic and very Mediterranean menu to which the unmistakable cuts of Argentinean grilled meat are added.
+The iconic dish you should not miss is the Pastrón con bono, a spicy steer rib that takes more than 10 days to elaborate.

 The impact they had on both media and customers was unbeatable.
-Specialized critics get rid of praise and diners repeat the exit, sometimes more than once a week.
+Specialized criticism gets rid of praise and diners repeat the exit, sometimes, more than once a week.
 With this perspective, they are already planning to open Fayer branches in Barcelona, Berlin and Amsterdam.
-They even consider the possibility of expanding to Asia.
+They even shuffled the possibility of expanding into Asia.

-It happens that when things are done well, success is almost assured.
+It happens that when things get done right, success is almost assured.